 Costume distressing for the TV mini-series "Generation War" ("Our mothers - our fathers")

-Uniforms for a TV event
+Uniforms for a TV-Mini Series

 The costume designer Wiebke Kratz (famous for: Die Flucht, Bonhoeffer, Schicksalsjahre, R.I.S. - Die Sprache der Toten) wanted to create a costume design for "Generation War" which shows uniforms that have been worn for a long time already and tell their own story, thus supporting the actor's play.